samwiskow/pm-site/replit.md

-# Alex Morgan Creative Director Portfolio
+# Sam Wiskow Product Manager Portfolio

 ## Overview

-This is a premium portfolio website for Alex Morgan, a Creative Director specializing in digital experiences.
-The application features a modern, responsive design built with React and TypeScript, showcasing work samples and providing a contact form for potential clients.
+This is a premium portfolio website for Sam Wiskow, a Product Manager specializing in strategic product development.
+The application features a modern, responsive design built with React and TypeScript, showcasing product achievements and providing a contact form for potential collaborators.

 ## System Architecture